Euler's formula was given by Leonhard Euler, a Swiss mathematician. There are two types of Euler's formulas:

 Solution for the Utilities Problem

-Euler's formula is proved using the utility problem we discussed earlier, to get a complete cycle with no intersection in any planar graph, we remove an edge to create a tree.
+Euler's formula is proved using the utility problem: The three houses (H1, H2, and H3) are to be connected to the 3 utility gas (G), water (W), and electricity (E).
+They are to be connected in such a way that no pipe passes over the other pipe.
+To get a complete cycle with no intersection in any planar graph, we remove an edge to create a tree.
 This brings down both edges and faces by one, leaving vertices − edges + faces = a constant.
 We repeat this process until the remaining graph is a tree.
 Finally, we obtain vertices − edges + faces = 2, i.e. the Euler characteristic.
 Consider our utility graph and apply Euler's formula graph theory.

 In order to prove that we can’t represent this graph in the form without any intersecting edges, we need to use Euler’s Formula graph theory on this.
 We find that there are 6 vertices and 9 edges.
 We need to verify Euler's formula and check for the number of faces.